Global carbon price for large ships backed by maritime industry group

 The International Chamber of Shipping said it would propose to the United Nations that all vessels trading globally above a certain size should pay a set amount per metric ton of carbon dioxide they emit.

-The group, representing commercial shipowners and operators covering over 80% of the world merchant fleet, didn’t specify what carbon price it would support.
+The group, representing commercial shipowners and operators covering over 80% of the world merchant fleet, did not specify what carbon price it would support.

 The shipping industry is estimated to account for nearly 3% of the greenhouse gas emissions that are driving global warming and projected to rise significantly in the coming decades.